wp-plugins/html-editor-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.4.3 =
-* Fixed jumping cursor issue with ‘/’ key
+* Fixed jumping cursor issue when ‘/’ key is pressed.

 = 1.4.2 =
 * Fixed a focus bug